smatechnologies/usage-data/README.md

 ## Release Notes

+### Version 1.4.0
+#### Fixes
+- Fixed an issue where after an upgrade of OpCon, if running usage data locally (not connecting to the cloud for information), then 'core tasks' were not identified and showed a count of zero because the JSON file that lists the default core tasks got deleted during the upgrade.
+Now, we maintain a default list in the utility, so if the file is missing, we still can publish core task counts from the default list.

 ### Version 1.3.0
 #### New Features
 - The task collection job is set to 'Do Not Schedule' when setup is complete.
 This allows users to configure it as needed before setting it to build in a released status.